rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 In :numref:`bachetBCR1` we see confirmed that alternative *a2* shows indeed the very best performance profile and alternatives *a1*, *a3* and *a7* the weakest performance profiles.

-As the *Bachet* choice recommendation is based on a partial transitive asymmetric digraph, actually highly correlated with the given outranking digraph *g* (+0.717, see Line 9 above), a unique initial and a unique terminal prekernel always exist (see :numref:`BachetBCR0` Lines 7 and 14).
+As the *Bachet* choice recommendation is based on a partial transitive asymmetrical digraph, actually highly correlated with the given outranking digraph *g* (+0.717, see Line 9 above), a unique initial and a unique terminal prekernel always exist (see :numref:`BachetBCR0` Lines 7 and 14).
 Both these properties confer the *Bachet choice recommendation algorithm* a computational advantage over the *Rubis* first choice recommendation algorithm based on initial and terminal prekernels directly extracted from the given strict outranking digraph where we, first, must arbitrarily break, the case given, all chordless outranking circuits (see [BIS-2008p]_).

 Computing initial and terminal *prekernels* in digraphs is the subject of the next Section.